 LV Medical Exam and Therapy

-Most exams with the Low Vision Optometrists are approximately 90 minutes in length.
-Follow-up therapy are 60-90 minutes.
+Most exams with the Low Vision optometrists are approximately 90 minutes in length.
+Follow-up therapy appointments are 60 to 90 minutes in length.

 If you use any eyeglasses or magnifiers please bring them with you.
-Other items that may be used to assist in your evaluation during your appointment include medication labels, utility bills, bank statements, menus or any other special items used on a regular basis.
+Other items that may be used to assist with evaluation during your appointment include medication labels, utility bills, bank statements, menus or any other special items used on a regular basis.

 Fees & Insurance Coverage